 If the child's insurance does not include any vaccine coverage, or has a yearly dollar cap in vaccine coverage and it has been met, or the insurance only covers specific vaccines, the child is still considered "underinsured" and will be able to use the publicly funded vaccine program.
 Children with Medicaid or no insurance are still covered under this program as well.

-Childhood immunizations are provided at just the South Bend location.
+Childhood immunizations are provided at both South Bend and Mishawaka locations.
 Immunization administrative fees are $12 per injection for eligible children, adult rates vary.
 Medicaid for children is accepted.
 Please bring your most recent and up to date copy of the immunization record.

-Travel immunizations recommended for International travelers are available at just our South Bend location.
+Travel immunizations recommended for International travelers are available at both South Bend and Mishawaka locations.
 We are a designated Yellow Fever vaccination center.
-Appointments are required.